movementlabsxyz/movement-docs/docs/general/Introduction/technical_details.md

 ### Security Mechanism

 - **Ethereum Settlement**: Validators stake assets to provide economic security, ensuring significant financial interest in network integrity.
-- **zk and Optimistic Rollups**: zk-rollups offer security through validity proofs, while optimistic rollups rely on challenge periods for dispute resolution.
+- **ZK and Optimistic Rollups**: ZK-rollups offer security through validity proofs, while optimistic rollups rely on challenge periods for dispute resolution.
 Both methods have higher latency and computational costs.
-- **Staked Rollups**: Offer fast finality and high economic security without extensive proof generation or challenge periods, reducing latency and improving user experience compared to zk and optimistic rollups.
+- **Fast-Finality Chains**: Offer fast-finality and high economic security without extensive proof generation or challenge periods, reducing latency and improving user experience compared to ZK and optimistic rollups.

-### Comparison with Other Rollups
+### Comparison with ZK and optimistic rollups

-- Staked rollups do not require expensive proof generation equipment, unlike zk-rollups.
+- Fast-Finality chains do not require expensive proof generation equipment, unlike ZK-rollups.
-- Staked rollups provide significantly reduced latency compared to both optimistic and zk-rollups, with finality settlement in seconds.
+- Fast-Finality chains provide significantly reduced latency compared to both optimistic and ZK-rollups, with finality settlement in seconds.
-- Fast finality is crucial for interoperability and atomic cross-rollup transactions, making staked rollups an ideal solution for many applications.
+- Fast finality is crucial for interoperability and atomic cross-chain transactions, making fast-finality chains an ideal solution for many applications.

 ## Decentralized Shared Sequencer

 This component is a decentralized and shared sequencing mechanism that enhances network robustness, fairness, and censorship resistance.
 By providing customizable transaction ordering, the sequencer supports cross-chain atomic swaps and pooled liquidity within the Move Arena ecosystem.
-This shared sequencer ensures fair and efficient transaction ordering across all participating rollups.
+This shared sequencer ensures fair and efficient transaction ordering across all participating chains.

 <!-- ![Shared Decentralized Sequencer](./images/shared_sequencer.png) -->

 :::info
-The decentralized shared sequencer not only improves network robustness but also facilitates cross-chain interoperability and pooled liquidity, allowing for seamless asset transfers and interactions across different rollups.
+The decentralized shared sequencer not only improves network robustness but also facilitates cross-chain interoperability and pooled liquidity, allowing for seamless asset transfers and interactions across different chains.
 :::